-of the consequences of the fact that the Christian piritual but also a cultural phenomenon.
-The Christian teen forced to adopt definite attitudes to the various with which they have come into contact, and, at the same has had to find cultural expression within the different and the two Ecumenical Councils dealing with it, Nicaea I, will be examined.
-Finally the great Christological mies and Councils, particularly of the fifth century, will be studied, a clear understanding of the Christological formulae that emerginess.
+A study of some of the consequences of the fact that the Christian Church is not only a spiritual but also a cultural phenomenon.
+The Christian peoples have been forced to adopt definite attitudes to the various secular cultures with which they have come into contact, and, at the same time, their faith has had to find cultural expression within the different societies.

-Bible; Christ and Culture-Niebuhr, H Richard, Harper,
+TEXTS: The Bible; Christ and Culture-Niebuhr, H. Richard (Harper,